StoneCycling logo StoneCycling logo

 At an early stage of this project, Studioninedots approached StoneCycling to convert the gradient that had been developed for the facade in collaboration with Architectural Materials Amsterdam (AMA) into WasteBasedBricks®.

-In the current design, the base of the building (the darkest layer) will be made entirely of WasteBasedBricks® in the Blackpepper ‘flavour’.
-152.585 KG of waste will be given a new destination.
+In the design, the base of the building (the darkest layer) is made entirely of WasteBasedBricks® in the Blackpepper ‘flavour’.
+152.585 KG of waste has been given a new destination in this process.

 The challenge of the facade effect, which gradually transitions from black to white is that we had to search for pure white construction waste as well as pure black, and various shades of grey to blend the two.